Germany expels Russian diplomats after murder in Berlin | DW | 04.12.2019

 German prosecutors have said there is enough evidence to suggest that Russia or Chechnya ordered the murder of a Georgian man in Berlin.
 Two Russian embassy workers have also been expelled.

-German federal prosecutors announced on Wednesday that they were taking over investigations into the murder of a Chechen asylum-seeker in Berlin, confirming reports.
+German federal prosecutors announced on Wednesday that they are taking over investigations into the murder of a Georgian asylum-seeker in Berlin, confirming earlier reports.

-With Berlin's attorney general saying evidence points to Russia being behind the murder, pressure is likely to mount on German Chancellor Angela Merkel's government to send a signal to Moscow.
+With Berlin's attorney general saying evidence points to Russian state involvement, pressure is likely to mount on German Chancellor Angela Merkel's government to send a strong signal to Moscow.

 What we know so far: